kylebyron/slate/source/index.html.md

 # API Reference

-This reference includes documentation for 3 endpoints: LoginRequest, ListCategoriesRequest and ###
+This reference includes documentation for 3 endpoints: LoginRequest, ListCategoriesRequest and ListPostsInHashtagRequest.

 ## LoginRequest